I like pixel-perfect user interfaces and neat modular code.

 Welcome to my homepage! 👋

-Here is where I put all of the projects I have created recently, or maybe not that recently, but that I still think are cool.
-Most of my recent projects involve the Swift programming language (also Objective-C), and are Apps either for iOS or macOS.
+This is where I put projects I have created recently, or maybe not that recently, but that I still think are cool.
+Most of my software is built using the Swift and Objective-C programming languages, and are either for iOS or macOS.

 Mastonaut is a client for Mastodon, the distributed social network with over 2 million users worldwide.

 I enjoyed using Mastodon a lot in the past already, but I felt that the experience could be better if I were using it from a desktop app instead of a web browser.